Information on student employment at the University of Minnesota is available from the University’s Office of Human Resources:

 - Find a student job

 Work-study awards are a form of financial aid that is available to undergraduate and graduate students with financial need.
 You must complete a Free Application for Federal Student Aid (FAFSA) to be considered for a work-study award.
 Work-study awards are included in your Financial Aid Notice.
+You can learn how to receive financial aid in our financial aid steps.

 Note: Work-study is not guaranteed; you must first apply for a position, be offered the position, and accept the position.